The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

 For the $R_{\mathrm{apo}} > 8$ kpc selection, the MDF is best described by three Gaussian components: a dominant peak at [Fe/H] $\sim -1.30$ dex contributing $\sim$40\% of the stars, and two secondary peaks at $\sim -1.80$ and $\sim -0.75$ dex, each contributing $\sim$30\%.
-In contrast, the more stringent $R_{\mathrm{apo}} > 15$ kpc cut yields a cleaner sample, where the MDF is best fit by two components at $\sim -1.80$ and $\sim -1.30$ dex, with $\sim$70\% and $\sim$30\% relative weights, respectively.
+In contrast, the more stringent $R_{\mathrm{apo}} > 15$ kpc cut yields a cleaner sample, where the MDF is best fitted by two components at $\sim -1.80$ and $\sim -1.30$ dex, with $\sim$70\% and $\sim$30\% relative weights, respectively.
 The component peaking at [Fe/H] $\sim -1.30$ stands out as the dominant inner-halo contribution.

 In the \alphafe–[Fe/H] plane, these stars occupy loci clearly distinct from the confined bulge populations.
 While the $R_{\mathrm{apo}} > 8$ kpc sample shows some overlap with the spheroidal bulge, the $R_{\mathrm{apo}} > 15$ kpc selection reveals a clear sequence of declining \alphafe\ with increasing [Fe/H], including an $\alpha$-knee at [Fe/H] $\sim -1.10$ dex.
-Compared to the in-situ bulge populations, these stars exhibit systematically lower \alphafe\ values at a given metallicity, reaching solar \alphafe\ near [Fe/H] $\sim -0.5$.
+Compared to the in situ bulge populations, these stars exhibit systematically lower \alphafe\ values at a given metallicity, reaching solar \alphafe\ near [Fe/H] $\sim -0.5$.

-The chemo-dynamical properties of these stars closely resemble those of the Gaia-Enceladus/Sausage (GES) merger remnant, which dominates the local stellar halo (e.g., \citealt{Helmi2018, Belokurov2018}; see also \citealt{Nissen2010, Feuillet2021, Buder2022, Limberg2022, Horta2023} and references therein).
-The secondary metallicity peak around [Fe/H]~$\sim -1.80$ show similarity to the Sequoia event proposed by \citet{Myeong2019} associating the existence of retrograde stars and with metallicity lower by $\sim$0.3 dex compared to the GES (see also e.g., \citealt{Koppelman2019, Feuillet2021, Limberg2022, Horta2023}).
-However, this peak has also been linked to GES itself and may point to episodic star formation within the GES system \citep[see][]{AguadoAgelet2025, GonzalezKoda2025}, but also see \citet{Kruijssen2019, Massari2019, Forbes2020, Callingham2022} for possible contributions by other low-mass merger remnants.
-Overall, based on our analysis of the MDF and the \alphafe–[Fe/H] plane, we find evidence supporting a single dominant merger contribution to the inner galaxy, in agreement with the work by e.g. \citet{Rix2022}.
+The chemodynamical properties of these stars closely resemble those of the Gaia-Enceladus/Sausage (GES) merger remnant, which dominates the local stellar halo (e.g. \citealt{Helmi2018, Belokurov2018}; see also \citealt{Nissen2010, Feuillet2021, Buder2022, Limberg2022, Horta2023} and references therein).
+The secondary metallicity peak around [Fe/H]~$\sim -1.80$ is similar to the Sequoia event proposed by \citet{Myeong2019}, who associates the existence of retrograde stars with metallicities lower by $\sim$0.3 dex compared to the GES (see also e.g. \citealt{Koppelman2019, Feuillet2021, Limberg2022, Horta2023}).
+However, this peak has also been linked to GES itself and may point to episodic star formation within the GES system \citep[see][]{AguadoAgelet2025, GonzalezKoda2025}.
+See also \citet{Kruijssen2019, Massari2019, Forbes2020, Callingham2022} for possible contributions by other low-mass merger remnants.
+Overall, based on our analysis of the MDF and the \alphafe–[Fe/H] plane, we find evidence supporting a single dominant merger contribution to the inner galaxy, in agreement with the work by, for example, \citet{Rix2022}.